mustardamus/nuxt-bulma-slim/README.md

 This `.sass` file is then injected into the [`css`](https://nuxtjs.org/api/configuration-css) Array of Nuxt.
-Since Nuxt can compile SASS, it will also automatically hot-reload your styles when you change your variables or additional paths.
+Since Nuxt can compile SASS, it will also automatically hot-reload your styles when you change your variables or additional paths content.

 In production mode (`nuxt build`/`nuxt start` & `nuxt generate`), this module will bundle the SASS just like in development.
 Additionally it will compile the